Zion Canyon Hiking

 Time: 7 hours

-Utah HikingThis very demanding, 13-mile hike introduces visitors to the wonders of river hiking in Zion's Narrows.
-Hikers access the canyon through Zion Ponderosa Ranch's Orderville Gulch.
-The beginning of the canyon is marked by a 125-foot dry fall, which is lined by pools of water throughout the year.
-As hikers continue to descend deeper into the canyon, the trail is transformed into a streambed with thousand-foot cliffs on either side.
-Orderville Canyon is much drier than the more populated narrows trail that begins at Chamberlain's Ranch, so the walking is faster.
-Hikers must still watch their footing as they traverse the small stream in the canyon.
+Orderville Gulch - Zion ParkOrderville Canyon is a remarkable 13-mile hike that introduces visitors to the unique wonders of slot canyons and some river hiking within the Zion's Narrows.
+Hikers may access the canyon through Orderville Gulch.
+The beginning of the canyon is marked by a 125-foot dry fall, which is often lined by pools of water.
+As explorers descend deeper into the canyon, the trail is transformed into a streambed with thousand-foot cliffs on either side.
+Orderville Canyon is much drier than the more populated narrows trail that begins at Chamberlain's Ranch, so the walking is easier and faster.
+Hikers will still need to take care and watch their footing as they traverse the small stream within the lower section of the canyon.

 Observation Point